Mixed--frequency quantile regressions to forecast Value--at--Risk and Expected Shortfall: Introduction

+A relatively recent stream of literature investigates the value of information provided by data available at both high-- and low--frequency incorporated into the same model in assessing the dynamics of financial market activity: this is the case of the GARCH--MIDAS model proposed by \cite{Engle:Ghysels:Sohn:2013} \citep[building on the MI(xed)--DA(ta) Sampling approach by][]{Ghysels:Sinko:Valkanov:2007}, the regime switching GARCH--MIDAS of \cite{Pan:Wang:Wu:Yin:2017}, the recent paper by \cite{Xu:Wang:Liu:2021} who consider a MIDAS component in the Conditional Autoregressive Value--at--Risk (CAViaR) of \cite{Engle:Manganelli:2004}, the work of \cite{Pan:Wang:Liu:2021} where the parameters of the GARCH-MIDAS models for jointly calculating VaR and ES are obtained through the loss function of \cite{Fissler:Ziegel:2016}, and the contribution of \cite{Xu_et_al:2022} who calculate the weekly tail risks of three market indices using information from daily variables.

+The main contribution of this paper is a novel Mixed--Frequency Quantile Regression model \citep[MF--QR, extending][]{Koenker:Zhao:1996}: we show how the constant term in the quantile regression can be written as a function of data sampled at lower frequencies (and hence become a low--frequency component), while the high--frequency component is regulated by the daily data.
+As a result, with the aim of capturing dependence on the business cycle, we benefit from the information contained in low--frequency variables \citep[cf.][among others]{Mo:Gupta:Li:Singh:2018,Conrad:Loch:2015}, and we achieve a rather flexible representation of volatility dynamics.
+Since both components enter additively, our model can be seen as a quantile model version of the Component GARCH by \cite{Engle:Lee:1999}.

-A further generalization available in our proposal is to include an \virg{--X} component, representing a predetermined variable, typically a realized measure, observed at the same frequency as the daily returns.
-Such a variable can capture extra information useful in modeling and forecasting future volatility and may improve the accuracy of VaR forecasts.
-Such a use is not new in itself, as the \virg{--X} term is present in the quantile regression framework in the paper by \cite{Gerlach:Wang:2020} who jointly forecast VaR and Expected Shortfall and by \cite{Zhu:Li:Xiao:2020} who forecast VaR by adopting a GARCH--X model for the volatility term.
+In the proposed model, we also include a predetermined variable observed daily, typically a realized measure: this adds the \virg{--X} component in the resulting MF--QR--X model.
+This variable can capture extra information useful in modeling and forecasting future volatility and may improve the accuracy of tail risk forecasts.
+Such a use in the quantile regression framework is not new in itself: the paper by \cite{Gerlach:Wang:2020} jointly forecasts VaR and ES and \cite{Zhu:Li:Xiao:2020} predict VaR by adopting a GARCH--X model for the volatility term.
 Also the work of \cite{Zikes:Barunik:2016} uses the realized measures in the context of quantile regressions to investigate the features of conditional quantiles of realized volatility and asset returns.